For most of us, the word grateful comes up most often when we think of Thanksgiving and the holidays.

 The Merriam-Webster Dictionary defines the word Grateful as feeling or showing thanks: feeling or showing thanks for some helpful act.

-It is wonderful to count your blessing during the holidays, but what about throughout the entire year?
+It is wonderful to count your blessings during the holidays, but what about throughout the entire year?

-Research has shown that being grateful can have a multitude of positive effects on our overall health and well being.
+Research has shown that being grateful can have many positive effects on our overall health and well-being.

-So if we want to be more grateful in order to increase our happiness and health, what can we do?
+So what can we do if we want to be more grateful to increase our happiness and health?